 After you’ve left for Mexico, leave them alone.
 No communications.
 No check-ins to make sure everything's okay.
 They want to feel they live there, that it’s their place.
-As long as the rent is being transferred and you don’t hear from your property manager, let them enjoy the digs.
+As long as the rent is being transferred, bills are paid and you don’t hear from your property manager, let them enjoy the place.

 Next up: Sixteen surprising things you'll want to think about bringing to Mexico with you if you're going to be here awhile.

 Most recent: Cultural exchange isn't just students, it's for the you who wants to feel like one again.

 Hi - I'm a partner with Ventanas Mexico which provides insight and resources to people considering expat life in Mexico.

 I also authored the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web.
 Have a unique Spanish learning experience every day and be ready for expat life in Mexico.